-The holidays are here.
-As usual, around this time of the year we seek out our extended family, friends, close neighbors, past coworkers and others who’ve been a special part of our lives.
+It’s the time of year when we seek out our extended family, friends, close neighbors, past coworkers, and others who’ve been a special part of our lives.
+It’s the holidays.

 Also read: Gift ideas for the older people in your life

 Play board games and group activities